cairis-platform/cairis/docs/doc.rst

 =========

 Attackers launch attacks in the form of threats.
-Attackers are similar to personas in that fulfil one or more roles, and can be personalised with additional information.
+Attackers are similar to personas in that they fulfill one or more roles, and can be personalised with additional information.

 Certain capabilities and motivations may be associated with attackers.